NFDI4Energy/EFZN_rdm/README.md

     {{2}}
 >**DMP Task**:
 >
-> If you already know datasets that you will be (re-)using or producing, enter them in your DMP as thoroughly as you can at this point.
+> If you already know datasets that you will be (re-)using or producing, enter them in your DMP as thoroughly as possible at this point.
 >
 > If you do not know your datasets yet, enter one or two "dummy" datasets and follow the respective questionnaire to get an idea of the amount of detail required in the DMP.